mathbotics/app/README.md

 Note: will work on this later but the idea is currently in here in case I forget my idea when I come back to this.

+Make a new branch with  save and paste this README to the new object.